Skip to Main Content Skip to Footer Content

 It’s critical to check for ticks thoroughly after returning indoors.
 Spotting ticks early can help reduce the risk of disease.
 Once a tick attaches to the skin of its host, the potential for transmission of a tick-borne disease increases significantly after 24 hours.
 Therefore a visual examination of your body and lightly skimming with your hands across your skin, especially in places you cannot see, is critical to early tick detection.

 A shower will wash off any crawling ticks.
 This is also a good time to search for ticks with your hands.
 Pay particular attention to underarms, behind ears and knees, under hair and on the scalp, inside the belly button, around the waist, and groin area.
-If you find an embedded tick on you or your pet, use the proper way to remove a tick, and discard it safely.
+If you find an embedded tick on you or your pet, use the proper way to remove a tick and discard it safely.

 What are tick bite symptoms?